Skyler881206/rawhdr/README.md

 # Issue
 The provided code still has a training problem.
-The mask estimation cannot correctly reduce the loss and results in color distortion.
+The mask estimation cannot correctly reduce the loss and results in color distortion & noise artifact.